What’s the world going to do about the millions of children out of school ?

 20. Central African Republic 28.5 20.0 37.0

-The challenge to gather real up to date information, and then trying to provide the resources to resolve the problems of so many nations, is an enormous task.
+The challenge here is to gather up-to-date information and provide the resources needed to resolve the issues of these nations.
+This is an enormous task.

-According to the Global Partnership for Education, three of the 10 main barriers are centered on poverty, one each on culture and internal conflict, and the remaining five because of a lack of government funding.
+According to the Global Partnership for Education, the barriers are centered around poverty, cultural and internal conflict, and the lack of government funding.